 Caribbean people and musicians in Australia.

 In the 1970s in the midst of the white Australian policy, Caribbean musicians started coming to the land down under to perform and entertain, musos from Grenada, Trinidad and Haiti were some of the first to arrive.
-The Trinidad Cavaliers toured Australia from 1975 for 2 years and after the tour ended about six musicians for the one band decided to make Australia home.
+The Trinidad Cavaliers toured Australia from 1975 for 2 years and after the tour ended about six musicians from the one band decided to make Australia home.
 Then in the 1980s came the majority of entertainers and musos with Caribbean roots, some came direct from Trinidad, Jamaica, Barbados, Martinique while some came via England, USA and Europe.

 Cricket has always been a connecting medium between Australians and West Indians, musicians and entertainers has benefited from this common connection.
 The West Indian Association of Australia from the 1980s started as a cricket team and then became the uniting force between Caribbean, West Indian people living in Sydney.